 BEARDSLEY: It's got a bell to ward off those crazy Parisian drivers.

-Mr. DANIEL BREDA (Biker, France): Yes.
+DANIEL BREDA: Yes.
 Yes, I like it very much.
 I use it every day.
 I am retired, so I have all my time and I use it to visit Paris.
 I figure you need about one hour, one hour and a half per day.